On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential operators: Proofs of the main results

-\subsubsection{Proof of Theorem \ref{thm:main1}}
+\subsection{Proof of Theorem \ref{thm:main1}}

 Suppose that $\hat x$ is as in the statement of Theorem \ref{thm:main1} and $u$ is a subsolution of \eqref{eq3.1a}.
 The conclusion of the theorem is obvious if $u(\hat x)<0$ and follows directly from \eqref{010104-20a}, if $u(\hat x)=0$.
-Assume therefore that $u(\hat x)>0$.
-Using the conclusion of Proposition \ref{prop010204-20} we infer that for any $x\in D$
+Assume therefore that $u(\hat x)>0$. {Using the Feynman-Kac formula, see Proposition \ref{prop010204-20}, we infer that for any $x\in D$